 An important point is that the queen (and her attendant workers, if any, in the queen cage) is generally NOT from the same colony as the rest of the bees.
 For this reason, an acclimatization period may be necessary.

 Wherever possible, considering picking up your package bees, rather than having them shipped.
 There are many reasons why this is beneficial, not just for you but also for your bees.

 For the majority of beekeepers in the US, locating a local supplier should not be too difficult, with some judicious searching on the web.
-But if in doubt, contact a local beekeeping club (hopefully you are already a member).
-This is a common question and the chances that there are a few suppliers that are well-known and respected by the locals.
+But if in doubt, contact a local beekeeping club.
+This is a common question and the chances are that there are a few suppliers that are well-known and respected by the locals.

 This is where new beekeepers sometimes get a nasty surprise.
-With the spring in mind as the best time to set up a beehive, there's a rush!
-Often demand outstrips supply.
+With the spring in mind as the best time to set up a beehive, there’s a rush and demand often outstrips supply.
 For this reason, it is important to order your bees early.